A spicy, smoky soup that will warm you right up! Chicken Tortilla Soup, with all the toppings, is sure to become your favorite soup this winter.

 Yeah, a polar vortex can make you crave soup like this.

 My soup pot has been working overtime this winter.
-And this soup has been on heavy rotation.
+And Chicken Tortilla Soup has been on heavy rotation.
 It hits all those spicy, smoky notes that I crave.
 It’s intensely flavored with chipotle chile, jalapeño, cilantro, and lime.
 It also comes together quickly, without a lot of fuss.

 Then there’s the toppings.
 It’s always about the toppings, isn’t it?
 Crispy fried tortilla strips.
 Sliced jalapeno.
 Diced avocado.
 A big dollop of sour cream.
 A squeeze of lime.
 And lots and lots of hot sauce dashed on top.

 If you’re pressed for time (and who isn’t, really?), you can substitute tortilla chips for the fried tortilla strips.
 That’s what I do with this soup about 50% of the time.
 If you have the time, fry the tortillas until they are golden and crisp to make this soup really special.

 Otherwise, Chicken Tortilla Soup is pretty straightforward.
 Start by sautéing some onion, bell pepper, jalapeño, chipotle pepper, garlic, and spices (chili powder, cumin, smoked paprika).

 Add tomatoes, chicken broth, and chicken.
 Simmer for 25-30 minutes.

 Remove chicken and shred on a separate platter.

 Add shredded chicken back into the pot, along with cilantro.
 Serve with toppings.
 Enjoy!